Yas2020/Django/README.md

 A search feature is added to ad_list page, in addition to favorite star icons.
 These are integrated features in the front-end that either query(in the case of search) or save data (in the case of favourites) in the back-end.
 There is also support for tags that are displayed in details page for each ad.

 Finally, the simple app called `rest` is a simple REST API app using Django.
 Its contains very simple model Cat, Breed (many-to-many).
+Using
-Using `serializers.py` and `rest_framework` library of Django, a web application can be turned into REST API. one can send POST, GET requests through a web browsable API or other tools.
+`serializers.py` and `rest_framework` library of Django, a web application can be turned into REST API. one can send POST, GET requests through a web browsable API or other tools.

+The projects are parts of the assignments of courses in a great Django specialization [here]{https://www.coursera.org/specializations/django#courses}.